johngohrw/ha-pump-control/README.md

 # HomeAssistant Pump Control

-A smart home control interface with a timer feature for a water pump.
+A smart home control interface for a water pump switch with a centralized timer feature for my family's convenience at home.

 ![image](https://user-images.githubusercontent.com/12826717/229370149-5a8677a1-5cd5-4093-a69c-498b3bf02228.png)